surgical-robotics-ai/isaac-sim-surgical-robotics-challenge/README.md

 Refer to README in Assets and Scripts to access Isaac Sim Surgical Challenge for use

 ## 3. Running Simulation
-1. After installation of all prerequisite programs, open Isaac Sim version 4.2.0
+1. After installation of all prerequisite programs, open Isaac Sim version 4.5.0
-2. Navigate to file and open 1 of 4 versions Surgical_Challenge.usd
+2. Navigate to file and open either version of the Surgical_Challenge.usd (Surgical_Robotics_Challenge_New or Surgical_Robotics_Challenge_Old)
 You should see the following scene in the view monitor

 ![Image](https://github.com/tkim104/Isaac-Sim-Surgical-Robotics-Challenge/blob/main/Media/viewport.png)